bell-boy/bell-boy.github.io/_posts/2026-04-03-fnos-vs-unets-a-comparision.md

 but it's not invariant to the resolution of the input and output functions.
 Additionally, it can be computationally expensive to capture long-range dependencies in the input function using discrete convolution, as it requires using large kernels or deep architectures.

-To get around these issues, let's first start by noting that all functions[^2] can be represented a discrete weighted sum of sinusoids oscillating at different frequencies, which is the basis of the Fourier transform[^3].
+To get around these issues, let's first start by noting that all functions[^2] can be represented a finite weighted sum of sinusoids oscillating at different frequencies, which is the basis of the Fourier transform[^3].

 This representation is known as the frequency domain representation of the function, and it allows us to represent functions in a way that is independent of the discretization used for the input and output functions.
 It additionally has the nice property that convolution in the spatial domain corresponds to pointwise multiplication in the frequency domain, which allows us to perform convolution efficiently.

-We'll define our weights $w_t$ to be the parameterization of some function in the freqeuncy domain, so the convolution operation $(\mathcal{F}_{w_t}v_t)(x) = \int v_t(x)w_t(x - y)dy$ can be computed as follows[^4]:
+We'll define our weights $w_t$ to be the frequency domian parameterization of some function.
+So $w_t : R^{in} \rightarrow R^{hidden}$ is stored as the coeffecients of the sinusoids.
+We can define $(\mathcal{F}_{w_t}v_t)(x) = \int v_t(x)w_t(x - y)dy$ and compute it as follows[^4]:
 1. Take the Fourier transform of the input function $v_t$ to get its representation in the frequency domain.
 2. Multiply the Fourier coefficients of $v_t$ with the Fourier coefficients of $w_t$.
 3. Take the inverse Fourier transform of the result to get the output function in the spatial domain.

 For efficiency reasons, we keep only the lowest $k$ Fourier modes, which allows us to capture long-range dependencies in the input function without using large kernels or deep architectures.

-The trade off is that each layer looses the ability to independantly capture high-frequency information in the input function, which can be important for tasks like semantic segmentation where fine details are important.
+The trade off is that each layer loses the ability to independantly capture high-frequency information in the input function, which can be important for tasks like semantic segmentation where fine details are important.

 ![filters]({{ site.baseurl }}/assets/images/fno-unet/filters.png)

+The outer part of the equation is a _residual connection_ commonly used in neural networks.

+$\sigma: \mathbb{R}^{hidden} \rightarrow \mathbb{R}^{hidden}$ is a non-linearity and $W: R^{hidden \times hidden}$ is a matrix that operates on hidden vectors.
+We add the linearly transformed output of the previous layer to the output of the FNO.
+For FNOs this also has the added benefit of preserving higher freqeuncy components that would've been removed by the convolution layer.

 # dataset